Manoj6153/Ecommerce-Follow-Along/README.md

 # MILESTONE 9:-
 Design the Product Form with add image support and submit button functionality.
 With all required inputs to add items and also add multiple images.

+# MILESTONE 10:-
+Defined Product data structure(e.g., name, description, price, image URL) and added validation for all input.
+Created POST endpoint and save in MongoDB.